California Health & Wellness Alerts for Providers

 - HCPCS U0002 – For all other commercially available tests: 2019-nCoV Real-Time RT-PCR Diagnostic Panel.
 (It is not yet clear if the Centers for Medicare & Medicaid Services (CMS) will rescind the more general HCPCS Code U0002 for non-CDC laboratory tests that the Medicare claims processing system is scheduled to begin accepting starting April 1, 2020.)

-- CPT 87635 – Effective March 13, 2020 (the industry standard for reporting of novel coronavirus tests across the nation's health care system).
+- CPT 87635 – (effective 3/13/2020): Infectious agent detection by nucleic acid (DNA or RNA); severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) (Coronavirus disease [COVID-19]), amplified probe technique.
+The industry standard for reporting of novel coronavirus tests across the nation's health care system.

-Providers may bill these codes regardless of provider type or contracting status.
+Providers may bill the above codes regardless of provider type or contracting status.

 What diagnosis codes should be used to bill for services related to COVID-19 screening and testing?